hustlzp/permission/README.rst

 Usage
 -----

-First you need to define your own rules by subclassing ``Rule``, then override ``check()`` and ``deny()``::
+First you need to define your own rules by subclassing ``Rule`` then override ``check()`` and ``deny()``::

     # rules.py